WallarooLabs/wally/book/python/api.md

 A stateless computation is a simple function that takes input, returns an output, and does not modify any variables outside of its scope.
 A stateless computation has _no side effects_.

-A `computation` class must be wrapped by the `@computation(name)` decorator, which takes the name of the computation as an argument.
+A `computation` class must be wrapped by the `@wallaroo.computation(name="computation name")` decorator, which takes the name of the computation as an argument.

 ##### `compute(data)`